adi790uu/user-authentication/README.md

 - **TypeScript:** A superset of JavaScript that adds static types to the language.
 - **JSON Web Token (jsonwebtoken):** A compact, URL-safe means of representing claims to be transferred between two parties.
 - **Jest:** A delightful JavaScript Testing Framework with a focus on simplicity.
+- **Zod:** Zod is a TypeScript-first schema declaration and validation library.

 ## Unit Testing